-Pradyuman murder: SC judge recuses himself from hearing appeal against anticipatory bail to Ryan trustees
+Gurugram school murder: SC judge recuses himself from hearing appeal against anticipatory bail to Ryan trustees - Firstpost

-New Delhi: A Supreme Court judge on Friday recused himself from hearing an appeal of the father of 7-year old Pradyuman Thakur, who was found dead in a Gurugram school, seeking cancellation of anticipatory bail granted to three trustees of the Ryan International Group.
+New Delhi: A Supreme Court judge on Friday recused himself from hearing an appeal of the father of the seven-year old who was found dead in a Gurugram school, seeking cancellation of anticipatory bail granted to three trustees of the Ryan International Group.

 The moment hearing commenced, Justice UU Lalit, who was sitting with senior judge Justice Adarsh Kumar Goel, said he would not be part of the bench which would hear the matter.